Stop Bugging Me! Evading Modern-Day Wiretapping Using Adversarial Perturbations: Conclusions

 \section{Conclusions}

-In this study, we suggested a framework that utilizes adversarial perturbation for privacy protection in the audio domain.
-To support an unlimited stream of data, we created a repeatable UAP that can be added to audio samples of any length.
-Moreover, we showed that controlling the UAP's amplitude can be done in real time using constant multiplication.
-We created a real-world implementation that uses a TED, which contains a Teensy microcontroller, to add the perturbation directly to the audio input coming from the microphone.
-Our setup was designed to overcome a high privileged eavesdropper with access to the endpoints of both the speaker and listener.
-Using this setup, we evaluate our solution for two popular VoIP applications, multiple speakers, different audio lengths, and an unseen state-of-the-art ASR model.
-The results support the feasibility of our solution for privacy protection.
+In this study, we suggest a framework that utilizes adversarial perturbations for privacy protection in the audio domain.
+We present a speaker agnostic UAP that can be added to unknown audio samples of any length and demonstrate how to control its amplitude in real time using constant multiplication.
+We create a real-world implementation that uses a TED to add the perturbation to the audio stream.
+Using this setup, we evaluate our solution with four popular VoIP applications, multiple speakers, and different audio lengths.
+We also examine a potential mitigation that can be used by the Eavesdropper.
+The COVID-19 pandemic has caused more people to communicate over the Internet, placing their VoIP conversations under the scrutiny of mass surveillance systems and increasing the need for solutions aimed at protecting their privacy.

-Throughout our work, the UAPs that were trained on one dataset (LibriSpeech) were evaluated on completely different data (IBM's Project Debater).
-This indicates that solutions in the privacy protection domain do not need to rely on an individual user's data to safeguard his/her information; thus, future research should examine how the use of different datasets to craft adversarial perturbations affects their performance with unknown data.
-Moreover, we show that simple manipulations to the UAP maintain the perturbation's effects, while making the solution more accessible and simple.
-Therefore, we also suggest that future research consider the user experience when proposing novel solutions.

-The COVID-19 pandemic has resulted in more people communicating over the Internet, increasing the need for privacy protection solutions.
 We believe that adversarial learning might be the key to an effective privacy preservation solution.